 - About 2/3 of the 800+ items in the storefront are FBA books for 1 cent.
 The other 1/3 are books priced more than 1 cent (but many of those are still absurdly low, in the 50 cents to $1 range).

-Why am I not keeping this to myself?
+Why am I not profiting from these mispriced books myself?

-- I bought a few choice items over the last hour, but by and large I’m not interested in adding 500 books to my cart, one at a time, in a process that could take hours with an uncertain return.
-Its late and I’m tired.
+- I bought a few of the 1 cent books over the last hour, but by and large I’m not interested in adding 500 books to my cart, one at a time, in a process that could take hours with an uncertain return.
+Its late right now and I’m tired.

 - It’s way more fun to just make a public spectacle of this.

-What is this guy thinking, listing hundreds of FBA offers for a penny?
+What is this Amazon seller thinking, listing hundreds of FBA offers for a penny?

 - This seller is ignorant about FBA fees.
-Maybe he switched over from merchant fulfilled (MF), where you can still make 50 cents (or whatever it is) off postage selling books for a penny.
-Maybe he never bothered to look up FBA fees, and doesn’t think its possible to actually lose several dollars on a sale (his feedback score indicates s/he is a new seller).
+Maybe he switched over from merchant fulfilled (MF), where you can still make 10 cents (or whatever it is) off postage selling books for a penny.
+Maybe he never bothered to look up FBA fees, and doesn’t think its possible to actually lose several dollars on an Amazon sale.

-- He let his repricer run wild, and drop his prices to a penny.
+- He let his Amazon repricing software run wild, and drop his prices to a penny.
 This is the most likely scenario.
 And precisely why I didn’t hesitate to make this public.
-Lowball sellers with overactive repricers who drive prices down have cost the rest of us ungodly amounts of money over the years, so we can call this poetic justice.
+Lowball sellers with overactive repricers who drive prices down have cost the rest of us ungodly amounts of money over the years.
+So I call this poetic justice.

-Consider these two things, and you’re likely to come out against posting this:
+Consider these two factors, and you’re likely to come out against me publicizing this:

-This is a public service announcement on why you shouldn’t turn over all your inventory to a repricer
+Consider this a public service announcement on why you shouldn’t turn over all your FBA inventory to repricing software.

-This incident highlights a point I’ve been making for awhile: Trusting all your FBA offers to repricing software is a fools game.
-Which makes this incident one very effective public service announcement.
+This incident highlights a point I’ve been making for awhile: Trusting all your FBA offers to repricing software is a fool’s game.
+Which makes this incident one very effective PSA.

-The argument against over-reliance on repricers deserves its own article (and it’s not this one), but I could sum it up in one main point.
-Since
+The argument against over-reliance on Amazon repricing software deserves its own article (and it’s not this one), but I could sum it up in one main point.